ChASE-library/ChASE/docs/usage.rst

      - desired absolute tolerance of computed eigenpairs
    * - ``mode``
      - In
      - for sequences of eigenproblems, if reusing the eigenpairs obtained from last system.
-If mode = 'A', reuse, otherwise, not.
+If mode = 'A', reuse, otherwise, no.
    * - ``opt``
      - In
      - determining if using internal optimization of Chebyshev polynomial degree.
 If opt='S', use, otherwise, no.